jakub-stastny/jakub-stastny/README.md

 - Scriptable for writing iPadOS widgets.
 - Apple Pencil & Procreate for illustrations.

+# Contact

+Please use [GitHub discussions](https://github.com/jakub-stastny/jakub-stastny/discussions) on this repository.
+I will provide a way to contact me directly once I launch [my blog](https://github.com/jakub-stastny/blog), but in the meantime, please, use the discussions.
+Cheers 

 <!--
   As of now there's no way of contacting me.
 (Well, maybe Twitter.)
 Disabling the following for now: